ScaledInference/Amp-Android-SDK/README.md

 ## Amp

 ### Initialization
 To use amp, import the Amp framework and create an amp instance with this class.
+The Amp instance should be created at the application startup to handle session lifecycle properly.
 Here is an example of initializing Amp in your `Application`:

 ``` Java
 import amp.core.Amp;